effhaa/SpaceApi4Wordpress/README.md

 Space Api Wordpress Plugin
 =============

+__Deprecated__ There is a [much nicer](https://wordpress.org/plugins/hackerspace/) plugin with Space API support and additional interesting hackerspaces features.
+Please use that one.
+My plugin is currently not maintained.

 This Plugin provides a [Space Api](http://spaceapi.net) Json file.

 __Warning:__ This plugin is right now pretty much a proof of concept.
 It doesnt validate anything and is far from being a nice and maintainable source.
 It should work however.